kitajs/docs/recipes/prisma.md

 # Prisma

-Using [Prisma](https://www.prisma.io/) or any other ORM is a perfect example of how you can use providers hooks to interact with the lifecycle of Fastify.
+Using [Prisma](https://www.prisma.io/) or any other ORM is a perfect example of how you can use provider hooks to interact with Fastify's lifecycle.

 ::: code-group